 Implementation Considerations for Telehealth Programs Serving People Who Are Incarcerated

-ensure that inmates receive timely access to care.
+inmates receive timely access to care.
 Telehealth programs can also help reduce safety risks to security

-personnel and costs, such as those associated with inmate transportation.
+personnel as well as costs, such as those associated with inmate transportation.

 One study of telepsychiatry in prison

-services in correctional facilities, due to strong firewall protections that can make it difficult to gain internet
+in correctional facilities, due to strong firewall protections that can make it difficult to gain internet

 access to the facilities.
 Other barriers include unreliable servers that can make it difficult to maintain

 live-video connection.
-Rural telehealth programs seeking to provide services to
+Rural telehealth programs seeking to provide services to people in correctional

 Resources to Learn More

-Describes the process of implementing telehealth services in a state prison.
-Depicts the personal
+Describes the benefits and challenges of implementing telehealth services in a state prison for treating

 Author(s): Ollove, M.

-outcomes and decrease costs when implemented in prisons and correctional facilities.
+to increased access to care, improved clinical outcomes, and decreased costs when implemented in prisons and

 Author(s): Young, J.D. & Badowski, M.E.